 - A personal code of standards

-- A familiarity with the master creations in the arts
+- Familiarity with the master creations in the arts

 - The power of accurate observation & recording